 Closing thoughts

 In a digital age, imagination is still the main character.
-With the right stories and a gentle design, screens can open doors — and kids can step through with confidence and wonder.
+With the right stories and a gentle design, screens can support wonder and learning without bringing chaos into the room.